Belize

 Why travel through Belize with Unico Travel?

 Unico Travel thinks along with you while putting together a unique tour through Belize.
 Every person is different and therefore every journey.
-Whether you like diving, birding or photography and whether you are travelling with your partner or family, Unico Travel will tailor your trip accordingly.
+Whether you are interested in diving, birding or photography and whether you are travelling with your partner or family, Unico Travel will tailor your trip accordingly.
 With more than ten years of experience, we know exactly which areas and hotels suit you.
-In addition, we have visited each country ourselves and we know the most unique places.
-Unico Travel puts together a tailor-made trip.
+In addition to that, we have visited each country ourselves and we know the most unique places.
+Unico Travel will put together a personalized trip.
 You will find various sample trips on our website for inspiration, but no trip we organize is the same.

 - Personal contact